 - For us, mental health is an absolute priority.
 The thesis supervisor encourages you to share difficulties during your PhD career, and to seek professional help if needed.
 Please remember YOU are more important than any experiment you perform or results you did (or did not) get.

-- Always keep a healthy scepticism about scientific results presented to you in oral or written form.
+- Always keep a healthy skepticism about scientific results presented to you in oral or written form.
 Please remember, almost everything in science is subject to revisions and updates, and hard truths are hard to come by.
 Please don’t take the word of your thesis advisor as absolute truth, and feel free to question it.

 - In our group meetings, we will strive to keep a stimulating atmosphere for discussions.
 Everybody is welcome to join in these discussions.